jamesrosing/dashboard/memory-bank/progress.md

 - **Environment**: Renders terrain, grid, and skybox for spatial context
 - **EntityRenderer**: Uses instanced rendering for efficient entity visualization with type-specific geometries
 - **EntityInstance**: Handles individual entity properties like position, rotation, and color
+- **Entity Facades**:
+  - **BaseEntityFacade**: Common functionality for all entity types
+  - **DroneEntityFacade**: Specialized visualization for aerial vehicles
+  - **VehicleEntityFacade**: Specialized visualization for ground vehicles with wheel animation
+  - **StationaryEntityFacade**: Specialized visualization for fixed infrastructure with type-specific models

 ### State Management
 The state management system uses Redux Toolkit with a normalized entity store: